Make an enquiry

 Food market Hanoi

 We love the thrill that comes from getting even a little way off the well-trodden routes, and in ever-popular Vietnam it’s areas like Mu Cang Chai and Ha Giang that offer the best opportunities to do that.
-Although gradually starting to open up to more visitors, their remote locations and journey-intense routes set natural limits, meaning that the rewards of these areas are still the preserve of the intrepid few.
-As with so many things in travel - and, indeed, in life - the more you put into this experience, the more you’ll get out.
+Although gradually starting to open up to more visitors, their remote locations and journey-intense routes set natural limits, meaning that the rewards of these areas are still the preserve of the intrepid few, and this route takes you to the very top of northern Vietnam and its border with China.
+As with so many things in travel, the more you put into this experience, the more you’ll get out.

 It’s important to be prepared for long journeys and simple accommodation, although the roads and hotels in these areas are improving all the time.
-Our destination specialists will discuss how best to fit these extraordinary destinations into your tailor-made itinerary, and in the meantime here are a few more ideas to get you thinking about the shape of your trip…
+Discuss with us how to fit these extraordinary destinations any tailor-made Vietnam itinerary, and take a look at the route below to get you thinking about the shape of your trip…

 The rewards of the less-trodden path…